Danko-Lab/proseq2.0/README.md

 # MULTITHREADING:

 This is a fork of the original [proseq2.0](https://github.com/Danko-Lab/proseq2.0.git) repo.
-This package 1) multithreads cutadapt (ensure you have `pigz` installed on top of the requirements in proseq2.0 and 2) executes all commands in `./proseq2.0.bsh` sequentially in the main shell (no farming out commands to the background with `&`.
+This package 1) multithreads cutadapt and 2) executes all commands in `./proseq2.0.bsh` sequentially in the main shell (no farming out commands to the background with `&`.
 This should fix an issue in the original proseq2.0 where the script would randomly hang.

 ## Overview
 Our proseq2.0 pipeline will take single-end or paired-end sequencing reads in fq.gz format as input.
 The pipeline will automate three routine pre-processing and alignment options, including